GrASPE: Graph based Multimodal Fusion for Robot Navigation in Unstructured Outdoor Environments: Our Algorithm: GrASPE

-We observe that the lidar point cloud is heavily distorted in the presence of unstructured vegetation leading to poor estimation of the surrounding objects' geometry.
+We observe that the lidar point cloud is heavily distorted in the presence of unstructured vegetation leading to poor estimation of the surrounding objects' geometries.
 Therefore, to evaluate the point cloud reliability, we perform edge and planar feature extraction to calculate the number of 3D features available in the point cloud $P_t^{lidar}$ at a given time $t$.
+High numbers of edges and planes denote low scattering (i.e., structured) in the point cloud.

-Let $l$ be a 3D point in the input point cloud $P_t^{lidar}$ and $\mathcal{M}$ be the set of coordinates of point $l$ acquired from a single LiDAR scan.
-Then, we can obtain the point feature evaluation factor $c_l$ of the point $l$ as,
+Let $X_l$ be the $l^{th}$ 3D point in the input point cloud $P_t^{lidar}$ and let $\mathcal{M}$ be the set of points in the neighborhood of $X_l$ acquired from an instance of the point cloud.
+Then, we can obtain the local surface smoothness evaluation factor $c_l$ of the point $l$ as,